 Pressure is integral to nozzle performance.
 Reducing hydraulic pressure reduces nozzle flow rate, increases median droplet size, and typically reduces spray fan angle.
 Increasing pressure increases nozzle flow rate, reduces median droplet size and typically increases spray fan angle.

 You can watch this Exploding Sprayer Myths video to learn how pressure, boom height and nozzle spacing interact.
-In extreme cases, too low a pressure can collapse the fan angle enough to reduce overlap and compromise coverage, as explained in this video.
+In extreme cases, too low a pressure can collapse the fan angle enough to reduce overlap and compromise coverage, as explained in the video at the end of this article.

 Always plan to operate a nozzle in the middle of its recommended range so it can handle small changes in pressure during spraying (such as from a rate controller, or when changing PTO speeds on hilly terrain).
 Don’t operate an air induction nozzle below 2 bar (30 psi), even if it’s rated lower in the manufacturer’s nozzle table.
 Most AI nozzles perform best at >4 bar (60 psi).